There’s no doubt that it is one of the most popular grammar checkers for writers and bloggers. But is Grammarly safe to

 Is Grammarly safe?

-I have used the premium version for many years now, and I have never had any security concerns at all.
+I have used the premium version for many years, and I have never had any security concerns.

 But it depends on how you want to define safe.

-With any application, service, or web tool you use, some of your data will be recorded.
+Any application, service, or web tool you use will record some of your data.

-Other data that is usually stored by most sites and apps are your preferences.
+Other data usually stored by most sites and apps are your preferences.

-None of these should cause you any concern as long as the site is secure.
+None of these should cause concern as long as the site is secure.

 The most invasive are tracking cookies that record your online behavior and search terms.